 Course deadlines are here to help you succeed.
 Deadlines are a way to help you balance the demands on your time (work/school/family/friends/etc.) and engage in time management and help me provide feedback in a timely/helpful way.
 Unless otherwise noted, due dates are final.
 No exceptions will be provided unless written approval from me is provided or as allowed by University policy (see below).
-All assignments are due https://doi.org/10.1001/journal.org/ are due https://doi.org/10.1001/journal.org/ are due https://doi.org/ are due https
+All assignments are due https://documents.org/by/helpful